LGBTQ themes in video games: Transgender characters in video games

 In The Legend of Zelda: Ocarina of Time, developers introduced a not-obviously gendered character named Sheik.
 Eventually, Sheik is revealed to be Princess Zelda in disguise.
 Sheik never self identifies with any set of pronouns in the game; however, a character in the game refers to Sheik with male pronouns.
 Sheik's presence and gender ambiguity in Ocarina of Time created the “Sheik Gender Debate.”
 Two sides were taken in this debate – one that believed Sheik was simply cross dressing.
 The other side believed that Sheik was Princess Zelda assuming a male gender identity using some sort of magic.
 In 2014, Polygon asked Nintendo for a comment on the “Sheik Gender Debate.”
 Bill Trinen gave an official statement saying “The definitive answer is that Sheik is a woman – simply Zelda in a different outfit.”

 In the 2017 Nintendo game, The Legend of Zelda: Breath of the Wild, Link cannot enter Gerudo Town unless he dresses up as a woman.
 The player must find a character named Vilia in order to buy the women's clothing for Link.
 Vilia outwardly appears female, but upon speaking to her, the noises made when she speaks are deep.
 During a dialogue sequence between Link and Vilia, Vilia's face mask blows off in the wind to reveal – to Link's surprise – what appears to be facial hair.
 It is revealed that Vilia is merely a cross-dressing male Hylian in official media, such as Creating a Champion.
 However, it is not uncommon for fans to consider Vilia to be a trans woman.

 The 2018 indie game Celeste had hinted and led to speculation by media and players that the player-character, Madeline, was a trans woman.
 This was later confirmed by the game's lead developer, Maddy Thorson, who herself has come out as a trans woman, the game in part an allusion to her own identity issues prior to opting to coming out.

 Released in 2020 by Dontnod Entertainment, Tell Me Why features two main characters, one of which being Tyler Ronan, a trans man and the first transgender protagonist to be featured in a triple-A video game.
 The development team worked closely with LGBT charity GLAAD in order to ensure that Tyler's story was an "authentic representation of the trans experience".
 As part of this, trans actor August Aiden Black was cast to voice Tyler and worked collaboratively with the writers and developers.

+The Last of Us Part II, released in 2020, features a trans masculine character named Lev.

 Bridget from the fighting game series Guilty Gear was first introduced as a child who was assigned male at birth, was raised as a girl due to the superstitions of her village, and was secure in her gender identity as a feminine-presenting boy.
 In the 2021 game Guilty Gear Strive, Bridget appears as a DLC character, and she comes out as a transgender woman.